Overview

 - Avalanche saves approximately ₹6,000-₹10,000 in this scenario by attacking the expensive debt immediately.

-Use the Debt Payoff Calculator to enter your exact balances, rates, and extra payment amount — it will model both strategies side by side and show you the precise interest and time difference for your situation.
+Use the Debt Payoff Calculator to enter your exact balances, rates, and extra payment amount.
+It models both strategies side by side and shows you the precise interest and time difference for your situation.

 When to Choose the Debt Avalanche